Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Convergence and Termination:** The algorithm terminates when $Q(\mathbf{s}', a_\text{target}) > Q(\mathbf{s}', a^*)$,
 guaranteeing that $a_\text{target}$ becomes the greedy action in the counterfactual state.
-If convergence isn't achieved within max_iter steps, we return the best intermediate result (state with minimum Q-value gap).
+If convergence isn't achieved within maximum iteration steps, we return the best intermediate result (state with minimum Q-value gap).
 In practice, most counterfactuals converge within 100-300 iterations.

 **Perturbation Analysis:** After generating counterfactuals, we analyze which state dimensions changed most significantly.
 Features with large perturbations $|s'_i - s_i|$ represent critical decision factors—small changes to